emdupre/nha-ml-nimg/classification.md

 plotting.plot_prob_atlas(msdl_atlas.maps)
 ```

+## A quick side-note on the NiftiMasker zoo

 We'd like to supply these ROIs to a Masker object.
 All Masker objects share the same basic structure and functionality,
 but each is designed to work with a different kind of ROI.